Chimney Repair in New London and surrounding areas

-A fireplace is a luxurious addition to any Hanover home.
+A fireplace is a luxurious addition to any New London and surrounding areas home.
 Not only will it keep you warm come wintertime, but it significantly adds to the value of your property.

 A fireplace without a working chimney, however, is a disaster waiting to happen.
 If your chimney is in need of repairs, you can trust the certified professionals at Valle Professional Home & Chimney LLC to get things back in shape.
 With years of experience, no chimney is too damaged for our skilled team.